websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/tags-and-categories/01-user-guide/defining-categories-and-vocabularies-for-content.md

 1. Enter a name for your category and, optionally, a description.
 1. Optionally, complete the rest of the Category options:

     - *Allow Multiple Categories*: When this option is enabled, you can apply more than one category from the vocabulary to your asset.
-When this options is disabled, you can only apply one category from the vocabulary.
+When this option is disabled, you can only apply one category from the vocabulary.
     - *Visibility*: Use *Internal* visibility for categories you don't want to expose .
 Use *Public* when you want the categories to